akash1309/Named-Entity-Recognition/README.md

                                             |
                  For every word in sentence, see emission and transition score and add both.
                                             |
-              Add the summation of emission and transition score to the 2-dimensional Matrix.(see figure 1)
+              Add the summation of emission and transition score to the 2-dimensional Matrix.(see <a href="https://github.com/akash1309/Named-Entity-Recognition/blob/master/formula1.png?raw=true">Formula 1</a>)
+                                            |
+                  Calculate score of other label and conditional probability,(see <a href="https://github.com/akash1309/Named-Entity-Recognition/blob/master/formula2.png?raw=true">Formula 2</a>)